specktre/AndroidStyledTextInputLayout/README.md

 # AndroidStyledTextInputLayout
-Demo app that shows how to style TextInputLayout of new Google Design Support Library
+Demo app that shows how to style TextInputLayout of new Google Design Support Library.
+In the demo we get wrapped EditText and AutoCompleteTextView to have the same visual style.